MaxzzzLCX/OrigamiRobotics/README.md

 This branch aims to attach a configuration file to the Unity project, so the experiment can be conducted with customized order of origami model every time without needing to rebuild or redeploy the entire project.

 Prepare the configuration document named "experiment_configuration.json".
-The format of configuration is as follows:
+The format of configuration is as follows.
+There is a template in /StreamingAssets/experiment_configuration_
 ```
 {
   "experiment_sequence": "ABCDGHEF"